 5. Geographical reach.
 Welcome to Lusofonia.
 The wider Portuguese-speaking cultural sphere is the “Lusofone” world.
 The word comes from “Lusitania”, the Roman province which covered most of present-day Portugal and some adjoining parts of Spain.
 Lusitania was inhabited by the Lusitani people.
 The modern Portuguese regard them as their ancestors.
 The first colonies in Brazil were even called Nova Lusitânia.
 There are Lusophone territories on five continents: Europe, South America, Africa (Cape Verde, Guinea-Bissau, São Tomé and Príncipe, Angola, Mozambique) Asia (Macau (China) Goa, Daman and Diu (India); on six if we count East Timor as part of Australasia.
 It’s a geographical and cultural reach you just don’t get with Spanish, despite its Peninsular and South American strongholds.
 If you want to travel the world with your language, don’t limit yourself with Spanish.

-Before we go on to reason 6, don’t forget “Discover how to get fluent”, my free, one-week video course on how to get off to a solid start learning Portuguese (or any other language).
-Sign up here!
+Before we go on to reason 6, don’t forget to join the Howtogetfluent Email Club and for “Discover how to get fluent”, my free, one-week video course on how to get off to a solid start learning Portuguese (or any other language).
+Sign up in the box!

 6. Phonological fascination or “Shchshch!
 Here come the Atlantic’s wannabe Slavs”?
 Before I knew it was European Portuguese, the strange language I was overhearing in my part of south London left me confused but intrigued.
 Not only did all the words seemed to run together but it seemed to be snippets of something Slavonic, if with Romance characteristics.
 It’s all those “s” and “z” sounds, particularly in European Portuguese.
 Then there are the nasal sounds.
 “M” at the end of a word sounds like “ng” in “sung” [ŋ] so that bem (good, well) is pronounced “baing”.
 So far, so bem, but Portuguese has in ãe, õe and ão three “nasalized diphthongs”. Ãe is a bit like the “ie” in pie but through the snout: mãe (mother), pães (loaves). Õe resembles the “oi” in “boil”: lições (lessons). Ão is a nasalized version of “ow” in “how” or “crowd”.
 In Brazil, especially, ão can be pronounced in a gloriously elongated, exaggerated and expressive way, not only in short words such as important little não (no) but at the end of the hundreds of easy-to-remember words which have equivalents in “-tion” in English or French and “-ción” in Spanish (comunição, relação, imaginação).
 So, if you don’t want to sacrifice good wine and weather but you do want to get in touch with your inner Slav, Spanish just won’t cut it.
 You have to learn Portuguese.
 No more northern European Protestant reserve for me, I wanna make new noises! Ãããoooooooow!